Home

 OS grid ref:- SW4022

-The atmospheric cove has a pebble beach and is safe for swimming, although the small and unspoilt hamlet has few facilities and consists of only of a few stone fishermen's cottages, and a fish cellar.
+The secluded cove has a pebble beach which never becomes crowded and is safe for swimming, although there is no lifeguard cover.
+A river flows down through the beautiful wooded Penberth Valley into the cove.
+The small and unspoilt hamlet has few facilities and consists of only of a few characterful stone fishermen's cottages, and a fish cellar.

-In the early nineteenth century a thriving pilchard industry existed in the cove, with a fleet of small boats.
-An electric winch now pulls the fashing boats up the Cornish granite slipway rather than the former horse drawn windlass, one of the few concessions to the twentieth century.
+An electric winch now pulls the fishing boats up the Cornish granite slipway rather than the former horse drawn windlass, one of the few concessions to the twentieth century.
 The remains of the old 'huer's hut' still stands solitary on the gorse clad cliffs above.

 Directions